 1 FAM 351.2 Office of Policy, Outreach and Governance (IIP/POG)

 a.
 Working in tandem with the Front Office, The Office of Policy, Outreach, and Governance drafts and interprets Department-wide and IIP specific policies that support modernization and management of the bureau and public diplomacy.
 POG amplifies the work of IIP inside the Department and advocates for public diplomacy externally, by managing communications and external relationships with the public diplomacy academic community, the technology industry, foreign governments, Congress, and the legal community.
-The Policy Office leads projects for workplace modernization from strategy to implementation, include working with IRM and MRA to enable an agile, digital workforce in support of the Department’s digital engagement goals.
+The Policy Office leads projects for workplace modernization from strategy to implementation, include working with the Bureau of Information Resource Management (IRM) and Mobile & Remote Access (MRA) to enable an agile, digital workforce in support of the Department’s digital engagement goals.

 b.
 POG also:

 (1) Manages the creation and adherence to a bureau strategic plan that supports foreign policy goals and objectives.